samkaraca/mis48b-term-project-voice-server/README.md

 # Voice Server Agent

-This project implements a voice agent for LiveKit, integrating speech-to-text (STT), large language model (LLM), and text-to-speech (TTS) services, with custom instructions fetched from an MCP server.
-The agent is designed to join LiveKit rooms, process audio, and interact with callers in real time.
+This project implements a voice agent for LiveKit, integrating speech-to-text (STT), large language model (LLM), and text-to-speech (TTS) services, with custom instructions fetched from an MCP server. **Note:** This repository does not include the MCP server; it is designed to connect to a third-party MCP server, which is maintained in a separate repository.

 ## Features